-SCANPRED count irlen • the BDI information about JTAG devices present before ip in the JTAG scan chain. count The number of preceding devices irlen The sum of the length of all preceding instruction registers (IR).
-Example: SCANPRED 1 8 ; one device with an IR length of 8 SCANSUCC count irlen • the BDI information about JTAG devices present after the the JTAG scan chain. count The number of succeeding devices irlen The sum of the length of all succeeding instruction reg- isters (IR).
-Example: SCANSUCC 2 12 ; two device with an IR length of 8+4
+SCANPRED count irlen This value gives the BDI information about JTAG devices present before the PowerPC chip in the JTAG scan chain.

+count The number of preceding devices

+irlen The sum of the length of all preceding instruction registers (IR).

+Example: SCANPRED 1 8; one device with an IR length of 8

+SCANSUCC count irlen This value gives the BDI information about JTAG devices present after the count The number of succeeding devices irlen The sum of the length of all succeeding instruction registers (IR).

+PowerPC chip in the JTAG scan chain.

+Example: SCANSUCC 2 12; two device with an IR length of 8+4